b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This attribute is used to
+	This attribute is used to ...

 ..  note:: Not yet tested

-    newItem.WhatsThis[2] = 'WhatsThis inside Tree in third row'
+    newItem.WhatsThis[2] = 'WhatsThis'

 SizeHint[ ]